Honey bee vs yellow jacket: Which buzzes by you?

 Sting: Defense vs. aggression

-Honey bees use their stings as a last-resort defense mechanism, a choice that costs them their lives due to the barbed nature of their stingers.
-Once a honey bee stings, the barbed stinger embeds in the skin of its target, and when the bee attempts to fly away, part of its digestive tract, muscle and nerves are torn away with the stinger, resulting in a fatal injury for the bee.
+• Honey bees use their stings as a last-resort defense mechanism, a choice that costs them their lives.
+Their barbed stingers embed in the skin of their target, and when the bee tries to fly away, part of its body—including the stinger, venom sac and muscles—is left behind.
+This fatal injury highlights the self-sacrificing nature of honey bees when protecting their hive.

 Fact: When a honey bee leaves its stinger behind in your skin, it also leaves behind a venom sack.
 You want to get the stinger out quickly, as the longer it remains in your skin, the more venom it releases.